 His pet projects include, the expanding door entry and access control business in communal residential housing and commercial offices.

-Mike is the IT Manager (or Guru, as we like to call him) and has been involved in the internet connectivity, networking, and computing side of the business since 2010.
-His technical skills have enabled us to offer Virtual access for our clients to their building system even if that building is in another town, county or even country.
+Mikki is the IT Manager (or Guru, as we like to call her) and has been involved in internet connectivity, networking, and computing side of the business since 2010.
+Her technical skills have enabled us to offer Virtual access for our clients to their building system even if that building is in another town, county or even country.

-Mike started his IT career in the computer games industry but got more interested in the hardware and network side of computing after a few years and has installed literally hundreds of local area networks, large scale network systems as well as multi-site networks which use secure internet connections to join multiple offices together.
+Mikki started her IT career in the computer games industry but got more interested in the hardware and network side of computing after a few years and has installed literally hundreds of local area networks, large scale network systems as well as multi-site networks which use secure internet connections to join multiple offices together.

-As many of the systems we now install are IP based Mike’s extensive knowledge not only allows us to problem-solve efficiently but also keeps us up to speed with the latest technology.
+As many of the systems we now install are IP based Mikki’s extensive knowledge not only allows us to problem-solve efficiently but also keeps us up to speed with the latest technology.

-Mike also has the ability to talk about IT on a level the common man can understand while still being able to converse with IT boffins in his native binary.
+Mikki also has the ability to talk about IT on a level the lay person can understand while still being able to converse with IT boffins in her native binary.

-Mike has been such an integral part of Access-Ability UK for a very long time, it is anticipated that he will become a Director in due course.
+Mikki has been such an integral part of Access-Ability UK for a very long time, it is anticipated that she will become a Director in due course.

-His vast experience includes, thirty plus years in the Security Industry working on both standalone and large Integrated System across all types of Industries.
+His vast experience includes thirty plus years in the Security Industry working on both standalone and large Integrated systems across all types of Industries.

-Much of his knowledge has been gained from attendance of several generic and manufacturers industry training courses which include CCTV over IP, PAC, Paxton, Vanderbilt, Tyco, BPT, Videx and many others.
+Much of his knowledge has been gained from the attendance of several generic and manufacturer’s industry training courses, which include CCTV over IP, PAC, Paxton, Vanderbilt, Tyco, BPT, Videx, and many others.

 At the weekends, Frank enjoys watching Manchester City, bike rides with his wife, socialising and exotic holidays.